doublecloud/transfer/README.md

 </div>

-Transfer is released under a combination of two licenses: the [Apache License 2.0](licenses/Apache-2.0.txt) and the [Elastic License 2.0](licenses/Elastic.txt).
+Transfer is released under the [Apache License 2.0](licenses/Apache-2.0.txt).

-When contributing to Transfer, you can find the relevant license header in each file.

 For more information, see the [LICENSE](LICENSE) file and [Licensing FAQs](https://todo.com).